Media coverage of North Korea: Reporting in North Korea

-In 2019, there were only five foreign correspondents permanently stationed in North Korea: from Russia's TASS news agency; China’s People’s Daily, China Central Television, and Xinhua; and Cuba's Prensa Latina.
+In 2019, there were only five foreign correspondents permanently stationed in North Korea: from Russia's TASS news agency, China's People's Daily, China Central Television, Xinhua, and Cuba's Prensa Latina.
 Cuba's correspondent had greater access than many foreign journalists, but still faced restrictions, such as being unable to use public transport.
 Freelance journalists occasionally visit, and large numbers of international media converge on the country during major events.

 The Associated Press opened a video-only bureau in Pyongyang in 2006.
 In 2012, the bureau became the first Western all-format bureau in the country.
 The bureau does not have a full-time presence.
 Rather, the journalists can only stay for weeks at a time in the country before having to renew their visa.
 David Guttenfelder visited North Korea as an AP photographer between 2000 and 2013 and experienced the easing of restrictions over time.
-In 2013 he reported being able to upload photographs onto Instagram without censorship.
+In 2013, he reported being able to upload photographs onto Instagram without censorship.

 Agence France-Presse opened a bureau in 2016.
 Under an agreement with the Korean Central News Agency, AFP will be able to send teams of journalists into the country.
 As part of the agreement, a North Korean photographer and a videographer will produce content under AFP supervision.
 Japan’s Kyodo news agency also has a bureau, but like AP and AFP does not have full-time staff.

+Reporting outside North Korea

+Many analysts and journalists have never visited North Korea or have had very limited access.
+As a result, their books and articles may rely on speculation and scanty information gleaned from a single, uncorroborated source, such as a defector.
+Other reports rely on the analysis of satellite imagery.

+NK News aims to be the most reliable source of news about North Korea.
+It has staff in the US, Europe, and South Korea.

+South Korean–based Daily NK uses a network of anonymous North Korean informants from across the country.